 When it comes to cleaning cowhide rugs, there are two things you’re going to want to figure out ahead of time:

-• You’ll want to have a sense of the type of spill or type of damage you’re dealing with.
+• You’ll want to have a sense of the type of spill or kind of damage you’re dealing with.

-• You’ll want to consider what you ultimately want to achieve by cleaning the cowhide rug.
+• You’ll want to analyze what you conclusively wish to accomplish by cleaning the cowhide rug.

 Steps to the Care of Cowhide Rugs